tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

+= 1.3.0 =
+* **New feature:** Protection against brute-force and reverse-brute-force attack to `wp-login.php`.
+This is an experimental function and can be enabled on `Settings` tab.
+An IP address from countries in whitelist can try to login only 5 times. `Clear statistics` can reset this retry counter to zero.
+* **Fixed an issue:** Maxmind database file may be downloaded automatically without deactivate/re-activate when upgrade is finished.

 = 1.2.1 =
 * **Fixed an issue:** Option table will be updated automatically without deactivate/re-activate when this plugin is upgraded.
 * **A little bit performance improvement:**
-  Less memory footprint at downloading Maxmind database.
+  Less memory footprint at the time of downloading Maxmind database file.
-  Less sql queries when `Save statistics` is enable.
+  Less sql queries when `Save statistics` is enabled.

 = 1.2.0 =
 * **New feature:** Added Maxmind GeoLite database auto downloader and updater.